-The sheer size and variety of the risks and risk carriers that comprise the market mean that there has been little or no academic research done in this area.
-Given this and the importance of the industry to individuals, corporations and governments as a risk carrier, insurance regulators have developed better capital monitoring models.
+Given the size of global insurance markets it is difficult to generalise in any meaningful way, the sheer size, variety of the risks and risk carriers that comprise the market mean that there has been no academic research done in this area.
+Given all this and the importance of the industry to individuals, corporations and governments as a risk carrier, insurance regulators have steadily developed better capital monitoring models.
 Thus, the seven o'clock position on Paul Ingrey's clock is now less about the rating agencies becoming concerned and more about government regulators setting capital requirements designed to protect buyers.
 This has the knock-on effect of preventing the worst excesses of competition.
-Thus, while the ready availability of capital tends to keep the insurance pricing environment soft, the impact of global regulators means that investors should now be better protected than they have been historically.
+Thus, while the ready availability of capital will keep the insurance rating environment soft, the impact of global regulators should ensure that investors are now better protected than ever before.